A1ex-Fu/CSE481M-ProjectR/README.md

   * Pass this flag if you use few-shot prompting.

 * ```max_new_tokens```
   * Maximum number of new generated tokens.
-Default value is 1024.
+Default value is 1024; must be set to 2048 for Deepseek or output gets truncated

 * ```seed```
   * Seed value for reproducibility.
 Default value is 0.